on-aws/ghost/README.md

-# ghost on AWS
+# Ghost on AWS
-AWS CloudFormation templates for Ghost publishing platform.
+AWS CloudFormation templates for Ghost publishing on Amazon ECS with Amazon Aurora Serverless.